Visa requirements for the Netherlands are dependent upon the applicant's citizenship, other visas presently held and the planned duration of stay.

 Working holiday visas for the Netherlands

-Nationals of Canada, South Korea, Argentina, Australia, Hong Kong and New Zealand between the ages of 18 and 30 are eligible to live and work in the Netherlands for one year on a working holiday visa.
-The Working Holiday Program allows holders of the visa to reside in the country on a temporary residence permit.
+Nationals of select countries between the ages of 18 and 30 are eligible to live and work in the Netherlands for one year on a working holiday visa.
+These countries include Argentina, Australia, Canada, Hong Kong, Japan, New Zealand, South Korea, Taiwan and Uruguay.

 Residence permits for the Netherlands

 Expats can apply for permanent residence in the Netherlands if they've lived in the country for an uninterrupted period of five years.
-Once they have this, they no longer need an employer-sponsored work permit.
+Alternatively, foreign nationals can apply to become a Dutch citizen through naturalisation.

 *Visa regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.